Back to All Events

 What do coffee, chocolate, gardening, and our wonderful windows have in common?
 Besides being some of our favorite things, they also represent important and meaningful ways that you can have a positive impact on the birds we love!

-Join east side and downtown neighbors in sampling free Bird-Friendly coffee and chocolates and light appetizers.
+Join us in sampling free Bird-Friendly coffee and chocolates and light appetizers.
 Explore and share native plants we can add to our yards, balconies and patios to boost birds, and other ways we can keep them safe in our neighborhoods.

 Photo by kris krüg FCC

-how the Smithsonian Bird Friendly® coffee certification protects birds in their winter habitats.
+• how the Smithsonian Bird Friendly® coffee and chocolate certifications protect birds in their winter habitats.

 During this event, attendees will get to: